Blueberry Rhubarb Pie (Bluebarb Pie)

 For a weird vegetable that is definitely not a mainstay of the American diet, I sure do get a lot of “what can I do with all this rhubarb?!” questions.

-If you’re part of a spring/early summer CSA, or frequently visit farmers markets, you’re guaranteed to come across some rhubarb.
+If you’re part of a spring/early summer CSA, or frequently visit farmers’ markets, you’re guaranteed to come across some rhubarb.
 And I’m here to help you figure out how to use it all up.

 Strawberry rhubarb pie is certainly the most popular option.
 (If you’re looking for an easier take, check out these strawberry rhubarb oatmeal bars.)

-Today I’m going to suggest something that I’d argue is even better: a blueberry rhubarb pie.
+But today I’m going to suggest something that I’d argue is even better: a blueberry rhubarb pie.

 Not only does it have a much more fun name (bluebarb pie!!), I find blueberries are just overall better in a pie.